-The Belvidere Planning Department began the 2023 fiscal year with a positive outlook based on the amount of speculative conversations staff participated in.
+The Belvidere Planning Department began the 2024 fiscal year with a positive outlook based on the amount of speculative conversations staff participated in.
 The Planning Department consists of the Community Development Planner and an Administrative Assistant that is shared with the Building Department.
 The Administrative Assistant has three key functions, Transcriber for the Planning Department (PZC minutes), Administrative Assistant to the Community Development Department and Permit Technician for the Building Department.

 Funding for the department is provided by the City of Belvidere.
 The department receives revenue through application fees for zoning petitions and subdivision reviews, the creation of zoning verification letters and any printed maps, scanned plats or copies of ordinances purchased by the general public.
-In the past, the Village of Poplar Grove as well as grant administrative fees also provided limited funding.

-The projected revenue for the department for the 2023 fiscal year was \$14,000; \$12,000 in application fees and \$2,000 in miscellaneous fees (letters, contractual services, etc.).
-The actual revenue for the 2023 fiscal year was \$24,624.25; \$23,799.25 in application fees and \$825 in miscellaneous fees.
-Projected revenues were up and number of zoning cases remained steady.
-Staff remained busy with all of the other department's responsibilities.
+The projected revenue for the department for the 2024 fiscal year was \$21,000; \$20,000 in application fees and \$1,000 in miscellaneous fees (letters, contractual services, etc.).
+The actual revenue for the 2024 fiscal year was \$6,910.00; \$5,825.00 in application fees and \$1,085.00 in miscellaneous fees.
+Revenues were down due to a mix of fee waivers and a decline in cases.
+However, staff remained busy with several large projects and all of the other department's responsibilities.
 The planning department's actual expenses were below projections as well.